-If we take a closer look at Antony's sources and models, we realise that his teaching is imbued with Greco-Roman rhetorical models, as well as Christian and Jewish rhetoric, all with a distinctive Syriac touch.50 A notable absence from Antony's sources is that of Aristotle, whose Techne Rhetorike does not seem to have been consulted during the composition of the handbook.
-It is possible to spot Aristotelian aspects nonetheless, but there is not enough for a definitive identification.51 Antony's work raises many important questions, including some about the abundance of quotations that are embedded in Antony's teaching, particularly those coming from Greek non-Christian literature, such as those from Homer, Heliodorus, Pseudo-Callisthenes and others.52 Antony excerpts quite frequently from the Scriptures, the Greek Fathers and Syriac authors like Ephrem and Jacob of Serugh, but there is more: at a deeper level, we can see traces of many previous works from the Greek rhetorical past that Antony does not mention directly, but from which his teaching seems to be directly dependent.53 This is the case of the group of exercises known under the name "progymnasmata".
+identification.
+Antony's work raises many important questions, including some about the abundance of quotations that are embedded in Antony's teaching, particularly those coming from Greek non-Christian literature, such as those from Homer, Heliodorus, Pseudo-Callisthenes and others.
+Antony excerpts quite frequently from the Scriptures, the Greek Fathers and Syriac authors like Ephrem and Jacob of Serugh, but there is more: at a deeper level, we can see traces of many previous works from the Greek rhetorical past that Antony does not mention directly, but from which his teaching seems to be strictly dependent.
+This is the case of the group of exercises known under the name 'progymnasmata'.
 Whether Antony had first-hand knowledge of these texts or, rather, they had entered the Syriac rhetorical teaching at an earlier stage and later reached Antony, will be addressed in the next section.